marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dotproduct.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DOT_PRODUCT, dot product, vector product, product, vector

 .. _dot_product:

-.. index:: DOT_PRODUCT

-.. index:: dot product

-.. index:: vector product

-.. index:: product, vector

 DOT_PRODUCT --- Dot product function
 ************************************